lnx66/agents-for-openbb/README.md

 The simplest example is when no function calling is involved, which simply consists of an array of `human` and `ai` messages.

-OpenBB Terminal automatically appends all return `ai` messages (from your Copilot) to the `messages` array of any follow-up request.
+The OpenBB app automatically appends all return `ai` messages (from your Copilot) to the `messages` array of any follow-up request.

 ```python